rust-lang/rfcs/text/3446-store.md

 ##  Allocator-like (bis)

-The API of `Store` being intentionally kept very close to that of `Allocator` means that some questions worth asking on the `Allocator` API are also worth asking here:
+The API of Stores being intentionally kept very close to that of `Allocator` means that some questions worth asking on the `Allocator` API are also worth asking here:

 -   Should allocation methods return the actual allocated size?
 In theory, this may allow optimizations, in practice it seems unimplemented by `Allocator` and unused by callers.
 -   Should we have `reallocate` rather than `grow`/`shrink`?
+-   Should we have `try_grow`/`try_shrink` (in-place only)?

 It may be best to consider those questions orthogonal to this RFC, they can be resolved at once for both APIs.